 Tips for Writing a Successful Grant Proposal

 At Willamette, opportunities abound for students to pursue independent research-from independent study courses, to university grants and foundation awards.
 When writing a grant proposal for an independent research project, you should keep the following tips in mind.
-And for further assistance, consult with your professors, visit Dr. Monique Bourque in Student Academic Grants and Awards, or make an appointment with the Writing Center.
+And for further assistance, consult with your professors or make an appointment with the Writing Center.

 Part I. Formulation

 Early development can be key to the success of your proposal.
 Before you begin writing, think critically about your project.

 More easily said than done!
 Your faculty advisor should help you to narrow and clarify your topic, so that your proposal is specific, focused and more importantly, manageable.
 The best research topic, however, will be the one you're most excited about.
 If you aren't fascinated and galvanized by your research topic, your readers won't be excited either.
 And if you're bored with your topic before you've even begun your research, well, you're going to have a long, long summer.